mochiers/Hi-TechDistributionInc/README.md

-MockUp Enterprise software for distribution, using C#.
+MockUp Enterprise software for distribution, using C# and oop.